memfault/interrupt/_drafts/arm-cortex-m-exceptions-and-nvic.md

 ARMv7 & ARMv8 devices can implement an optional **Floating Point Unit** (`FPU`) for native floating point support.
 This comes with the addition of 33 4 byte registers (`s0`-`s31` & `fpscr`).
 17 of these are "caller" saved and need to be dealt with by the ARM exception entry handler.
-Since FPU registers are not often used in ISRs, there is an optimization that can be enabled which defers the actual saving of the FPU registers on the stack until a floating point instruction is used in the exception.
+Since FPU registers are not often used in ISRs, there is an optimization ("lazy context save")[^10] that can be enabled which defers the actual saving of the FPU registers on the stack until a floating point instruction is used in the exception.
 By deferring the actual push of the registers, interrupt latency can usually be reduced by the push and pop of these 17 registers!